RyanVorster/RyanVorster/README.md

 - 👋 Hi, I’m Ryan Vorster
 - 👀 I’m interested in Technology, Games, Movies, Cars & Music
-- 🌱 I’m currently learning The Odin Project
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...